mathewlippincott/headfullofair/_pages/boundarylayers.md

 Today we're going to explore how trees reshape the atmosphere and observe the signs of the wind moving around us.

-A boundary layer is the space between an object and the free flow of air where air speed increases from zero at the surface of the object up to the speed of the unencumbered stream of air.
+A boundary layer is the space between an object and the free flow of air.
+In a boundary layer, air speed increases from nothing at the surface of the object to the speed of the stream.

-  There’s a boundary layer between this tent and the outside, and between you and the moss you’re looking at.
+There’s a boundary layer between between you and the moss you’re looking at.

 *Distribute hand lenses and moss*

 ![640px-Water_drops_moss.jpg](../assets/images/boundarylayers/moss.jpg)

 Moss is a tiny forest.
 Each tendril is its own plant, and all the tendrils work together to hold in moisture.
-If you look hard carefully, a whole world of microscopic creatures lives in that forest.
+If you look carefully, a whole world of microscopic creatures lives in that forest.
 Life can thrive in the moss because moss has slowed the air down and captured water in a protected boundary layer of air.

-Moss's rough surface creates a turbulent Boundary Layer.
-As air swirls and mixes over rough surface of the moss, it separates from the flow and slows down more quickly.
-Boundary layers to make pleasant, safe zones to grow.
+Moss's rough surface creates a turbulent boundary layer.
+As air swirls and mixes over rough surface of the moss, it separates from the flow and slows down more quickly than it would have in a smooth, or laminar, boundary layer.
+Boundary layers make pleasant, safe zones to grow.
 From mosses to grasses and trees, plant communities make their own protective boundary layers.

 ![Moss and boundary layers](../assets/images/boundarylayers/mossandair2.png)